eitanlaredo/CambridgeCrime/README.md

+Designing an interactive map of Cambridge police reports in Dash

 EDA_cleaning.py and EDA_Curation.py drive the process to get from the original Cambridge Police report data set to a finalized csv file for analysis

 app.py drives the plotly interactive map in Dash